 Survey Reference Points

-[Designer note If the facility does not have a surveyed benchmark the Designer may request one be established as part of this contract]

 Existing base horizontal and vertical control points will be provided by the Region at the commencement of the Work.

 Locate, confirm and protect all control points prior to starting any Site work.
 Preserve permanent reference points during the performance of the Work.